 Homepage

-So, you clicked on that ad, nice.
+Yes, you clicked on that ad, nice.
 Probably because you’re curious.
-Or maybe you thought: “Clinical research?
+Or maybe you thought: “Clinical trials?
 Isn’t that dangerous?”
-Or perhaps someone told you you’d be locked up like a lab rabbit. 🙄
+Or perhaps you heard someone say participants get treated like rabbits in cages. 🙄

-Let’s clear that up right away.
-Here’s how it really works.
+Let’s clear up the nonsense right away.
+Here’s what really happens.

-🐰 “You’re locked up like a lab animal.”
+🐰 “You’re locked up in a cage like a lab animal.”

 Nope.
-You’re not a lab animal, and you’re definitely not locked in.
+You’re not a lab animal.
+And you’re definitely not locked up.

-Research is done with healthy participants, which means you decide whether or not to take part.
-At the research center, you’ll get a room or shared dorm depending on the study.
-And yes, there’s WiFi, you can bring your laptop or Switch, and spend your time chilling, studying, or working.
-Not exactly a cage, right?
+Clinical trials are done with healthy participants, so you always decide for yourself whether you want to join.
+At the research center, you’ll have either a shared room or a dorm-style space, depending on the study.
+And yes, there’s WiFi.
+You can bring your laptop or Switch to chill, study, or work.
+Hardly a cage, right?

 💥 “It’s super dangerous.”

-Totally understandable that you might think this.
-But here’s the thing: the medicines used in research are usually already extensively tested in labs and sometimes even in people.
+Understandable that you might think this.
+But did you know the medications used in research are usually already thoroughly tested in labs and often even on humans?

-Every study is strictly reviewed by ethics committees and government agencies.
-Your health always comes first.
-Doctors and nurses are there 24/7 to monitor you.
+Research is strictly monitored by ethics committees and government authorities.
+Your health comes first.
+Doctors and nurses keep an eye on you 24/7.
 Not feeling well or have a question?
-Someone’s always around.
+There’s always someone nearby.

 🚫 “You’re not allowed to eat or drink anything.”

-That’s not true.
-Sometimes there are temporary rules, like avoiding alcohol a few days before the start.
-And yeah, maybe skip that poppy seed roll from the gas station (spoiler: opioids in your drug test = not great).
-But during your stay, you’ll get proper meals served.
-Plus, you can snack, relax, or play a round of Uno.
-Definitely allowed.
+Not true.
+Sometimes there are temporary rules, like no alcohol a few days before starting.
+And yeah, maybe skip that poppy seed bun from the gas station (spoiler: opiates showing up in your drug test = not ideal).
+But otherwise, you’ll be served proper meals during your stay.
+And yes, snacking, chilling, or playing a round of Uno?
+Totally fine.

 📵 “You’ll lose all contact with the outside world.”

-As if you’re stranded on a deserted island?
+As if you’re stuck on a deserted island?
 No way.

-You’ll have your phone, laptop, and full contact with the outside world.
-Many participants spend their time texting, studying, or working.
-And the fun part?
-You’ll meet other participants too.
-Often, it turns into a cozy atmosphere — complete with game nights and good conversations.
+You’ll have your phone, laptop, and contact with the outside world.
+Many participants text, study, or work while staying at the research center.
+The fun part?
+You’ll also meet other participants.
+Often, a relaxed and friendly vibe develops, with game nights and good conversations included.

 🌈 “You’ll start hallucinating from the pills.”

-Unless you’ve secretly signed up for some weird festival study (spoiler: that doesn’t exist), this is pure myth.
+Unless you’re secretly joining some kind of festival trial (spoiler: that doesn’t exist), this one’s a total myth.

-And if unexpected side effects do show up, the research is immediately paused or even stopped.
-Your safety is always number one.
-So no, you won’t suddenly be seeing floating gnomes.
+You’ll always know in advance what you’re getting and what possible side effects may occur.
+Everything is explained thoroughly.
+If unexpected side effects do happen, the research is immediately paused or stopped.
+Your safety is always the top priority.
+So no, you won’t suddenly start seeing floating gnomes.

 💸 “People only do it for the money.”

-Sure, you’ll receive compensation.
-And that’s definitely a nice bonus.
-But here’s what most people forget: you’re also making a real difference in medical progress.
+Of course, you get compensation.
+And that’s a nice bonus.
+But what many forget: you’re genuinely contributing to medical progress.
 Thanks to participants like you, new medicines can be developed that change lives.